NdiranguMuchai/critter-chronologer/readme.md

 # Critter Chronologer

-Critter Chronologer a `Software as a Service` application that provides a scheduling interface for a small business that takes care of animals.
+Critter Chronologer is a `Software as a Service` application that provides a scheduling interface for a small business that takes care of animals.
 This `Spring Boot` project will allow users to create pets, owners, and employees, and then schedule events for employees to provide services for pets.
 ### Prerequisites
 The following  should be installed in your system:
 * [Java 8 or newer](https://www.oracle.com/technetwork/java/javase/downloads/index.html)